Getting started with account hierarchies

 Sub-accounts self-service

-The self-service portal allows end users to self-manage tenant access, create sub-accounts, manage roles, and more.
+The self-service portal allows end users to manage tenant access, create sub-accounts, and more.
 Once sub-account management is enabled, users can access a dedicated Managed section within their All Accounts menu.

-When viewing All Accounts, users can see their account hierarchy in 2 views: Table and Graph.
+When viewing All Accounts, users can see their account hierarchy in two views: Table and Graph.

-In the table view, your main account is listed at the top, followed by all sub-accounts.
-The layout includes key details like account names, user counts, and creation dates, making it easy to track and manage accounts at a glance.
+In the table view, the main account is listed at the top, followed by all sub-accounts, along with key details such as account names, user counts, and creation dates.

-Switching to the graph view gives you a better representation of how your account tree looks
+Switching to the graph view provides a better visual representation of how the account tree looks.

 Creating sub-accounts